damiankryzia71/bingus-broncohacks/README.md

 pip install django-filter
 pip install psycopg
 ```
 Go to the `bingus/bingus/` directory and open `settings.py`.
-Inside the file, change the `DATABASE` part to your correct values:
+Inside the file, change the `DATABASES` part to your correct values:
 ```py
 DATABASES = {
     "default": {